jacobjmarks/thoughts/_posts/2023-00-00-isolating-environment-variables-in-xunit-tests.md

 # Isolating Environment Variables in xUnit Tests

-When testing systems that utilise environment variables at runtime, careful consideration needs to be given to the design of both the system, if governed, and the test suite in order to avoid unexpected and seemingly irreproducible runtime and assertion failures.
+When testing systems that utilise environment variables at runtime, careful consideration needs to be given to the design of both the system, if governed, and the test suite in order to avoid unexpected and seemingly irreproducible runtime and assertion failures when these variables are used in parallel.

 In our scenario, we require multiple test suites &mdash; each defined within a separate class &mdash; which tests some code that utilises a common set of environment variables.

 Sounds simple enough.
 So what's the problem?
-The goal of this article is to answer this question, dive a little deeper into the _why_, and equip you with the tools and knowledge necessary to tackle this issue when a faced with similar if not identical scenarios.
+The goal of this article is to answer this question, dive a little deeper into the _why_, and equip you with the tools and knowledge necessary to tackle this issue when faced with similar if not identical situations.

 ## The Problem